odinuv/web/en/apv/walkthrough/upload/index.md

 remembers that *version* and when it makes subsequent HTTP request for that same file, it sends last *version* that it has in its cache.
 The server simply checks if the *version* is same and confirms it -- the file contents is not transmitted in this case.
-There is a chance that it has newer *version* and it tells to the browser to delete the old one and store a new one -- contents of file is transmitted.
+There is a chance that it has newer *version* and it tells to the browser to delete the old one and store a new one -- contents of file is transmitted this time.
 You can achieve significant improvement of load-time for a website with a lot of static files if your browser uses cache properly.
+The *version* can be a date and a time of last content update or a [hash](/en/apv/walkthrough/login/#storing-users-passwords) of some unique content part.

 Common PHP script output should not be cached because there is a good chance that data in database or something else changed (e.g. user logged on/off) and you want to deliver new content as response for each request.
-On the other hand, PHP script which sends response of uploaded file which never (or very rarely) changes should employ HTTP caching.
+On the other hand, PHP script which sends uploaded file which never (or very rarely) changes as response should employ HTTP caching.
+Plus the fact that files are commonly quiet large so you can save a lot of time and bandwidth.

-In following script I use just very simple approach, first HTTP request is extended with `Last-Modified` header with current time (or you can use file modification time).
+In following script I use just very simple approach, first HTTP response is extended with `Last-Modified` header with current time (or you can use real file's modification time).
+Visitor's browser remembers that information and when requesting that same URL using HTTP it attaches `If-Modified-Since` header.
 Subsequent requests are turned down once the PHP script detects that browser has a copy of file in its cache (browser sends `If-Modified-Since` header and PHP script can detect this in `$_SERVER['HTTP_IF_MODIFIED_SINCE']` variable).
+My approach does not examine the version of cached file because it never changes.

+{: .note}
+Besides using `Last-Modified` and `If-Modified-Since` approach, you can use [`ETag`](https://en.wikipedia.org/wiki/HTTP_ETag) HTTP header for content which chnages cannot be captured by date and time.

 PHP script `fetch-file-02.php`: